Factbox - Venezuelan President Hugo Chavez

-Venezuela's opposition voted on Sunday in an primary election to pick a candidate to face socialist leader Hugo Chavez in an October 7 presidential ballot.
+Venezuelan leader Hugo Chavez will formally register as the ruling Socialist Party's candidate for the October 7 presidential election on Monday in a bid to extend his 13-year rule.

-The former soldier has ruled for 13 years and is leading in the polls ahead of the general election.
-He has vowed to win a new six-year term despite undergoing cancer surgery last June.
+The former soldier has vowed to win a new six-year term despite undergoing cancer surgery last June and is leading in the polls.

 Here are some key facts about Chavez: